iancaragol/with/content/posts/japan-sapporo-shikaoi/index.md

 ## Shikaoi - Shoki-San and the Drum House

 So the next morning I picked up the Pay Phone, for the first time in my life, and called a few places near Shikaoi.
-Without context clues and body language, a lot of my Japanese breaks down, but I was successfully able to make a reservation at Shoki-san’s ドラム館　(ドラムかん） (doramu kan), an inn outside of Shikaoi.
+Without context clues and body language, a lot of my Japanese breaks down.
+Luckily, I was successfully able to make a reservation at Shoki-san’s ドラム館　(ドラムかん） (doramu kan), an inn outside of Shikaoi.
 I am proud of that!

 And it was a good thing too, because it rained for most of the day!
 I completely gave up on keeping my feet and legs dry and adopted the “just don’t stop pedaling and you will stay warm enough” strategy.
-As I climbed over a pass, I was treated with a break in the could and a stunning double rainbow.
+As I climbed over a pass, I was treated with a break in the clouds and a stunning double rainbow.

 ![Rainy Pass before Shikaoi](./rainy_pass.jpeg)

 ![A nice treat](./rainbow.jpeg)

-The drum house was amazing.
-Shoki-San and is brother live there, they are both musicians and their living room is full of instruments.
+The drum house (literally their house) was amazing.
+Shoki-San and is brother live together.
+They are both musicians and their living room is full of instruments.
 When I arrived, sopping wet, Shoki-San laid out a tarp for all of my gear in the entry way, showed me to the bath, and said “Should we go to the onsen at 5?”.
-Yes please!
+Yes, please!

 So the three of us hopped into the car and drove to the onsen, where I soaked in the various baths and did my best to understand the conversations around me.
 The local onsen was a very social place!
 More than any moment yet, this one felt like I was truly in Japan.